StackVista/stackstate-docs/stackpacks/integrations/mysql.md

 Note that the `stackstate` user should be set up in the MySQL integration configuration as `host: 127.0.0.1` instead of `localhost`.
 Alternatively, you may also use `sock`.

-Restart the Agent to start sending MySQL metrics to StackState.
+Restart the Agent to start sending MySQL metrics to Rancher Observability.

 #### Log Collection